Home

 f) The Senate: Middle East Technical University Senate,

-g) DBE: Middle East Technical University School of Foreign Languages Department of Basic English,
+g) DBE: Middle East Technical University School of Foreign Languages Division of Basic English,

 h) An International Undergraduate Joint Degree Program: An undergraduate program run jointly by METU and an overseas higher education institution,